 Call the BUZZ Hotline (603-650-6000), 5-6000 at anytime to report an exposure.

 For more information, view the Bloodborne Pathogen Exposure Policy (secure login required).

 Sick at work

-- Cough: If you have a cough and fever.
+- Cough: You cannot work if you have a cough and fever.
 If you have a cough and no fever, wear a mask at work until cough has resolved.

-- Fever: If you have a fever (higher than 100° F or 28° C within the last 24 hours without the use of fever reducing medicines).
+- Fever: You cannot work if you have a fever (temperature higher than 100° F or 28° C within the last 24 hours without the use of fever reducing medicines).

-- Vomiting & Diarrhea: If you have new (less than two weeks) vomiting or diarrhea.
+- Vomiting and diarrhea: You cannot work if you have new (less than 2 weeks) vomiting or diarrhea.
 You cannot work until you have no diarrhea for 48 hours, and/or no vomiting for 48 hours.

-- Eye conditions: You cannot work with eye drainage until eye drainage has resolved.
+- Eye conditions: You cannot work with eye drainage until the eye drainage has resolved.